 A passport is a travel document that certifies the identity of a person’s citizenship and nationality required for international travel or port of entry.
 It is also one of the most important ID of a citizen in any country issued by their government.

 What is the difference between a passport vs visa?

 A passport is issued by a country to its own citizen for identity and international travel purposes while a visa is granted by a country to any citizen who wants to travel to their country.
 A passport is usually a primary requirement before getting a visa.

-How to Get a Passport in the Philippines:
+How to Get a Passport in the Philippines in 2021:

 - Schedule a passport appointment online